Maserati Logo Meaning and History of Maserati Emblem

 Maserati SpA Information

-The Maserati logo takes inspiration from a statue in Bologna’s Piazza Maggiore.
-The statue, named Fountain of Neptune, has the god holding a trident.
-In case you are wondering why the statue was important for Maserati, the automaker was based in Bologna and thus, the trident served as a symbol of not just the automaker but also of the city.
-It also helped that Neptune (known as Poseidon in Greek mythology) is the god of water and sea and represents strength and vigor.
+The Maserati logo draws its inspiration from a statue located in Bologna’s Piazza Maggiore.
+This statue, known as the Fountain of Neptune, features the god Neptune holding a trident.
+To understand why this statue was significant for Maserati, it’s worth noting that the automaker was headquartered in Bologna.
+Therefore, the trident not only symbolized the automaker but also the city itself.
+Additionally, the choice was apt because Neptune, or Poseidon in Greek mythology, is associated with water and the sea, representing strength and vitality.

-Maserati uses just the trident, in white color, on its vehicles.
-Elsewhere, the Maserati emblem is depicted as a red trident against a background of white and blue.
-All these design elements are captured in a standing oval along with Maserati name in capital letters.
+Maserati employs the trident logo in white on its vehicles.
+In other contexts, the Maserati emblem showcases a red trident set against a white and blue backdrop.
+These design elements are encapsulated within a standing oval, accompanied by the Maserati name rendered in capital letters.

 Maserati Logo Meaning – Maserati Logo PNG